ibm-cloud-docs/Cloudant/tutorials/create_service_cli.md

 ------|------------
 `NAME` | Arbitrary name that you give the service credentials.
 `ROLE_NAME` | This field currently allows the Manager role only.
-`SERVICE_INSTANCE_NAME` | The name you give to your {{site.data.keyword.cloudant_short_notm}} instance.
+`SERVICE_INSTANCE_NAME` | The name that you give to your {{site.data.keyword.cloudant_short_notm}} instance.

-Ifyou want to create credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`), you create these credentials by using a command similar to the following example:
+If you want to create credentials for the `cs20170517a` instance of an {{site.data.keyword.cloudant_short_notm}} service (where the name for the credentials is `creds_for_cs20170517a`), you create these credentials by using a command similar to the one in the following example:

 ```sh
 ibmcloud resource service-key-create creds_for_cs20170517a Manager --instance-name cs20170517a
 ```
 {: codeblock}

-After receiving the request to create credentials for the service instance, {{site.data.keyword.cloud_notm}} responds with a message similar to the following example:
+After you receive the request to create credentials for the service instance, {{site.data.keyword.cloud_notm}} responds with a message similar to the one in the following example:

 ```sh
 Creating service key in resource group default of account John Does's Account as john.doe@email.com...